Guide for the EL multi-method system

 To make the EL vocal symbols easy and clear for understanding and memorizing

-1) One syllable name was given for each basis distinguished clearly from others.
+1) One syllable name was given for each base distinguished clearly from others.

 The ease of pronunciation is different by the language custom.